 - Birth certificate.
 If you don’t have a birth certificate you must bring a clinic card, baptismal certificate, or school report that states your name and date of birth.

-- Alternatively you can download the form, Application for Change/Correction of Personal Particulars, fill it and post it with the attached documents, including the postal order or cheque, to: Private Bag X895, Pretoria, 0001.
+- Alternatively you can download the form, fill it and post it with the attached documents, including the postal order or cheque, to: Private Bag X895, Pretoria, 0001.

 How long does it take?

 It takes four to six weeks for a Re-Issue certificate

 - Re-issue certificate (Administrative errors): R164